 - Co-opted Governors- Appointed by the governing body to represent community interests.
 Do have voting rights.

 - Local Authority Governors- Appointed by the local authority.
 Do have voting rights.

-- Associate Governors- Appointed by the governing body but holds no voting rights.
-Donot have voting rights, unless Deputy Headteacher is voting in the Headteacher's absence.
+- Associate Governors- Appointed by the Governing Board but hold no voting rights at Full Governing Board meetings.
+However, they do have voting rights at Committee level meetings.
+The Deputy Headteacher can vote in the Headteacher's absence.